matijapretnar/eff/README.markdown

 3. its syntax extension `js_of_ocaml-ppx`,
 4. [Menhir](http://gitlab.inria.fr/fpottier/menhir) LR(1) parser generator,
 5. [OCamlFormat](https://github.com/ocaml-ppx/ocamlformat) auto-formatter for OCaml code.

-The easiest way to install them is by running:

 We do not require, but recommend a command-line editing wrapper such as [rlwrap](http://freecode.com/projects/rlwrap) or